 Sayur Lodeh has ingredients similar to Sayur Asem, but the broth is made with coconut milk (Sayur Asem is made with tamarind).
 The dish usually accompanies fish, beef or chicken and serundeng (fried coconut flakes).

 Gudeg, the most popular dish of Yogyakarta (Island of Java), has meat appearance but is made with green jackfruit cooked slowly in coconut milk, lots of palm sugar and spices.
 Although it is served as the main course, it is quite sweet.
 Usually, Gudeg is served with rice and side dishes such as chicken, boiled egg, krechek (fried and stewed cow skin), tofu and tempeh.

 Krupuks are fried biscuits made of starch – the same are also found in the Netherlands, called Kroepoek (Indonesia was a colony of the Netherlands for many years).

 There are several types of Krupuks, most of which are made with fish or seafood (some resemble the Mandiopã from Brazil) but can also be made with fruits, vegetables and rice.
-This crunchy and aromatic appetizer accompanies several popular Indonesian dishes such as Cattle and Sotos.
+This crunchy and aromatic appetizer accompanies several popular Indonesian foods such as Cattle and Sotos.